 1. Tippmann Cronus Tactical Review-Best Tippmann Paintball Gun

 The Tippmann Cronus Tactical is the same gun as the standard Cronus, it just comes with a load of accessories to make it look more like a fully-fledged gun with an adjustable stock.
 Cronus marker is an affordable choice for beginners – intermediate paintballers.

 Despite being a budget-friendly choice, Tippmann Cronus Tactical is an accurate, durable, robust, and lightweight gun with a 9-inch stock barrel.
-Speaking of budget-friendly guns, check out our reviews on markers under $200.

 Though it is not as upgradable as the other models like the Tippmann 98 paintball gun, it gives great value for the money.